 - Risk Monitoring- Pitching while fatigued is the number one risk factor for throwing-related injuries.
 The American Sports Medicine Institute (ASMI) is the leading research think tank focused on baseball injuries and they found that adolescent pitchers who undergo elbow or shoulder surgery are 36x more likely to have routinely pitched with arm fatigue.
 If the populate studies had the Arm Care app and could accurately detect fatigue, it is likely that the injured population would be reduced in this study.
 Changes in strength and range of motion have to be observed frequently for best results.

 The Arm Care assessment only takes 6-minutes and it doesn’t require any assistance from a medical professional or a coach.

 The exam can be completed at home or at the field using the testing equipment (Activ5 dynamometer & ROM Chart) and following the videos and audio prompts on the App.
-The assessment is performed weekly during the season to continue to monitor progress and fatigue.
+Typical assessment are taken weekly, but athletes and coaches can initiate testing at anytime during the season to continue to monitor progress and fatigue.

 Following the assessment, a player will receive a detailed report card with metrics on their strength and symmetry as well as trends based on previous exams.

 For players who are wanting to engage in a weighted ball velocity program, the report card also provides a 20 point arm diagnostic.
 The Pre-Velocity Program Screen provides a simple Pass or Fail as well as a detailed description for each diagnostic.